Introduction to High Speed PCB Designing: How to Eliminate Crosstalk

 Keep as large of a distance as possible between different sets of differential pairs.
 The rule of thumb here is slightly larger, gap = 5 times the trace width.

 Asynchronous signals (like RESET, INTERRUPT, etc.) should be routed away from busses and high speed signals.
-They can be routed next to on and off or power-up signals though, because those signals are rarely used during the normal operation of the board.
+They can be routed next to on and off or power-up signals though, because those signals are rarely used during the normal operation of the circuit board.

 Make sure that two signal layers adjacent to each other in the board stackup will alternate horizontal and vertical routing directions.
 This will reduce the chance of broadside coupling by not allowing the traces to run parallel on top of each other.